craftcms/docs/docs/3.x/config/README.md

 You can define custom [URL rules](https://www.yiiframework.com/doc/guide/2.0/en/runtime-routing#url-rules) in `config/routes.php`.
 See [Routing](../routing.md) for more details.

-## PHP Constants

-You can configure core settings like system file paths and the active environment by defining certain [PHP constants](php-constants.md) in `web/index.php`.

 ## Application Configuration

 You can customize Craft’s entire [Yii application configuration](https://www.yiiframework.com/doc/guide/2.0/en/structure-applications#application-configurations) from `config/app.php`.
 Any items returned by that array will get merged into the main application configuration array.